defland/bhpcore/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/bluehostd`
-Configuration file:  `/etc/aithercore/bluehost.conf`
+Configuration file:  `/etc/bluehostcore/bluehost.conf`
 Data directory:      `/var/lib/bluehostd`
 PID file:            `/var/run/bluehostd/bluehostd.pid` (OpenRC and Upstart) or `/var/lib/bluehostd/bluehostd.pid` (systemd)
 Lock file:           `/var/lock/subsys/bluehostd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the aithercore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the aithercore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the bluehostcore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the bluehostcore user and group.
 Access to bluehost-cli and other bluehostd rpc clients can then be controlled by group membership.

 3b) Mac OS X